FreeBeings-io/hive-attention-tokens/docs/whitepaper.md

 Properties to set:

-- initial_supply: the number of tokens that will be created
+- `initial_supply`: the number of tokens that will be created

-- control_account: usually the same as the account that creates the token, but can be another account.
+- `control_account`: usually the same as the account that creates the token, but can be another account.

-- initial_distribution: the Hive accounts to which tokens are to be sent at creation, useful for airdrops.
+- `initial_distribution`: the Hive accounts to which tokens are to be sent at creation, useful for airdrops.
 As an example, a content creator can allocate all distribution to their own account, for use as an NFT for accessing special content.

+- `effective_operations`: the operations that will be considered valid for use in the HAT algorithms, for example a `custom_json` operation with a specific `id` and `json` payload

 ---